govau/service-manual/content/content-strategy/audit-content/analyse-evaluate/content-evaluation-checklist/section2.md

   * Does the first sentence help users to decide if the page is relevant?
   * Is the content written in plain English?
-  * Is the content written in active voice
+  * Is the content written in active voice?
   * Is a consistent tone used across the website?
   * What is the readability level of each page?
 You can use a readability tool to estimate this.